ClimateImpactLab/dscim-facts-epa/docs/source/facts_gmsl.rst

 ^^^^^^^^^^^^^

 .. warning::
    Running FACTS is a relatively memory-intensive and disk-space-intensive process.
 To successfully run FACTS, you will need a moderately powerful workstation (or server) with at least 32 gigabytes of computer RAM.
 In addition, FACTS currently requires around 6 gigabytes of disk space per pulse year-gas, which means that 3 gases and 7 pulse years (a total of 22 runs including the control) will require approximately 132 gigabytes of disk space.
 Alternatively, one can run subsets of runs at a time and clear memory in between.
-To clear memory after a run has been completed, remove the subdirectories in the `~/radical.pilot.sandbox` folder.
+To clear memory after a run has been completed, remove the subdirectories in the :code:`~/radical.pilot.sandbox` folder.

-The user must now make modifications to the `/opt/dscim-facts-epa/scripts/facts.runs/facts_runs.sh` script to ensure all files are found and run specifications are set.
+The user must now make modifications to the :code:`/opt/dscim-facts-epa/scripts/facts.runs/facts_runs.sh` script to ensure all files are found and run specifications are set.
 Those changes are:
- - if you want to rerun previous successful experiments (not recommended), change `overwrite` to 1
+ - if you want to rerun previous successful experiments (not recommended), change :code:`overwrite` to 1
- - on line 8 of the script, change `pulse_years` to the desired pulse years to be run by FACTS
+ - on line 8 of the script, change :code:`pulse_years` to the desired pulse years to be run by FACTS
- - on line 9, change `gas` to the desired gases to be run by FACTS
+ - on line 9, change :code:`gas` to the desired gases to be run by FACTS
  - on line 11, change the path to the path of your GMST file
  - on line 12, change the path to the path of your OHC file
  - on line 14, change the path to the path of your GMSL file (where you want the GMSL file to be saved)

  If not running in the Docker Container:
- - on line 16, change `facts_dir` to where you have cloned your FACTS repository
+ - on line 16, change :code:`facts_dir` to where you have cloned your FACTS repository
- - on line 17, change `dscim_facts_epa_dir` to where you have cloned this repository
+ - on line 17, change :code:`dscim_facts_epa_dir` to where you have cloned this repository

-Assuming you are in the `dscim-facts-epa/scripts/facts.runs` folder run:
+Assuming you are in the :code:`dscim-facts-epa/scripts/facts.runs` folder run:

 .. code-block:: console

    bash facts_runs.sh

 Note that the more pulse year and gas dimensions your input climate files have, the longer this run will take as pulse year-gas combinations are run in sequence.
 On a fast machine, each combination can take approximately 10 minutes, meaning that for a run of 3 gases for 7 pulse years, the run will take 220 minutes.
-The run script will create the appropriate number of FACTS "experiments" (22 in the example case), run through them, and concatenate the outputs into the format expected by `dscim-facts-epa`.
+The run script will create the appropriate number of FACTS "experiments" (22 in the example case), run through them, and concatenate the outputs into the format expected by :code:`dscim-facts-epa`.

 Modifying the auto-generated config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^